code-423n4/2022-11-paraspace-findings/data/ignacio-Q.md

 initialize() function can be called anybody when the contract is not initialized.
 that can change some role in smard contract there is no 0 address check in the address arguments of the initialize() function, which must be defined.
+The attacker can initialize the contract before the legitimate deployer, hoping that the victim continues to use the same contract.
+In the best case for the victim, they notice it and have to redeploy their contract costing gas.

+Recommend using the constructor to initialize non-proxied contracts.
+For initializing proxy contracts, recommend deploying contracts using a factory contract that immediately calls initialize after deployment, or make sure to call it immediately after deployment and verify the transaction use of sel

 https://github.com/code-423n4/2022-11-paraspace/blob/main/paraspace-core/contracts/misc/NFTFloorOracle.sol#L97
 # UNUSED RETURN VALUE